Diagnostic Challenge: Facilitator

 - FIRST – Be sure that you and your co-facilitator case material is ALL stored in the shared folder (DCInstructorsOnly folder, under Case and Case Materials), is organized and updated before you go.
 This would include all essential data, including images and “Notes for next time”.

-- THEN -We need to burn at least one CD-ROM containing everything stored on the shared folder.
-The CD is a critical part of the case record and should be appropriately updated so that the next facilitator might easily copy and paste, or print or modify – as needed.
+- THEN -We need to load all material on to a flash drive containing everything stored on the shared folder.
+The flash drive is a critical part of the case record and should be appropriately updated so that the next facilitator might easily copy and paste, or print or modify – as needed.
 Be sure to save copies of all images you used.
 Consider saving copies of the student’s PowerPoint presentations especially if they included some useful images.

-- Again, all material NEEDS to be placed in the shared case folder in the DCInstructorsOnly folder, If you let Steve or Rachel know, they can save these materials to a CD later - but you NEED to let them know.
+- Again, all material NEEDS to be placed in the shared case folder in the DCInstructorsOnly folder, If you let Jeff or Rachel know, they can save these materials to the flash drive later - but you NEED to let them know.

 Facilitator Comments - "Notes for Next Time": This is HUGE!